DhanviDeepakraj/BeyondEarth/README.md

 ## 📄 Project Report

-A detailed project report containing screenshots, architecture, implementation details, and future scope is included in this repository.
+A detailed project report containing screenshots, architecture, implementation details, and future scope is included in this repository as 'BeyondEarth Report.pdf'.